WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							  omit classes that can be derived from other classes.
 							-
 					- ##### Prepare a data dictionary
+					  collapsed:: true
 						- describe the scope of classes within current problem
-						- describe associations, attributes, operations and enumeration values -
+						- describe associations, attributes, operations and enumeration values
 					- ##### Find associations
+					  collapsed:: true
 						- A structural relationship b/w two or more classes is an association.
 						- association is a reference from one class to another class
 						- often corresponds to verbs or verb phrases
-					- Find attributes of objects and links
+					- #### Find attributes of objects and links
+						-
 					- Organize and simplify classes using inheritance
 					- verify that access paths exist for likely queries.
 					- Iterate and refine the model.